Rawland D. Cogan (Rawley), CEO and Co-Founder

 Brandi Hanes, Administrative Director

 Brandi is a lifelong resident of Benezette and a 1993 graduate of DuBois Business College with a degree in Business Management and serves as the Elk Country Visitor Center Guest Relations Supervisor.
 As such, she is in charge of all aspects of the Treasure Shed gift shop, KECA membership, management of Elk Mountain Homestead rental property, bus tours, and event planning.
 She is proud to have witnessed the growth of not only the elk herd, but the economical growth that has come to her hometown.

 Jill Chiodo, Visitor Center Supervisor Assistant

-Born, raised and still resides in Elk Country with her husband and two children.
+Jill was born, raised and still resides in Elk Country with her husband and two children.
 She joined the KECA staff in February 2018 with Guest Relations.
 Hobbies include hiking and spending time with her family.